-

 As per UNDP Financial Regulations and Rules audits of NGO-implemented and nationally implemented (NIM) projects are carried out to provide assurance to UNDP senior management as to the proper use of resources by SRs.
 Audit is an integral part of sound financial and administrative management, and part of the UNDP accountability system.
 Though currently exempt from the HACT (Harmonized Approach to Cash Transfers) framework, SRs – government and civil society organizations (CSOs) – who are entrusted with Global Fund resources must still be audited.

 Please note that the guidance provided in this section of the Manual pertains to the audit of UNDP SRs of Global Fund-financed projects only.
-For guidance on the HACT audit of UNDP partners for non-Global Fund projects, please refer to the OAI Call Letter for HACT Audit Plans.
+For guidance on the NGO/NIM financial audit of UNDP partners for non-Global Fund projects, please refer to the OAI Call Letter for NGO/NIM Financial Audit Exercise.

 In early 2013, the UNDP Global Fund Partnership and Health Systems Team worked with OAI to define a new approach and process for audit of UNDP SRs of Global Fund projects.
 This was done to further enhance the management of SRs, as this area was identified as a high-risk area in the implementation of Global Fund projects.